Shaw Theatres | About Shaw

 Orchard Road, Singapore 1925

-In Singapore, Runme and Run Run incorporated the Hai Seng Co (later Shaw Brothers Pte Ltd) in order to facilitate the distribution and exhibition of their movies.
+In Singapore, Runme and later joined by Run Run incorporated the Hai Seng Co (later Shaw Brothers Pte Ltd) in order to facilitate the distribution and exhibition of their movies.
 They handled not only films produced by themselves, but also acquired product from other chinese companies.

 The company was run out of a single room office with two or three co-workers.
 This office, a wood and brick affair, was located on the ground floor of a two-and-a-half storey shop house on 116 Robinson Road.
 It was rented by Runme shortly before Run Run's arrival in Singapore.